SathyaBhat/sathyabh.at/content/weekly-notes-11-2024/index.md

 * I didn't get to explore a lot of Bellevue since most of my days were occupied with the meetings and most evenings I went for dinner with my colleagues.
 * Bellevue is only about 10 miles away from Seattle but has different vibe from Seattle.
 It feels more suburban, with many high rises being constructed.
 You'll also see many, many, many Microsoft buildings.
 Bellevue also feels a lot safer than Seattle.
 * I had couple of chance meetings with a few people while I was in Bellevue
-    * Met with Karthik again and thanks to Karthik & A, had some nice puris!
-I knew Karthik was traveling to India and wasn't sure if he'd be back in Bellevue when I'd be visiting.
-Karthik messaged me and asked me to come over and meet, and of course I couldn't say no!
+    * Met with Karthik again and thanks to Karthik & his wife A. I had some nice puris for dinner thanks to A!
+I knew Karthik was in India and wasn't sure if he'd be back in Bellevue when I'd be visiting.
+Karthik messaged me and asked me to come over to his house.
     * Met with [Nishant](https://twitter.com/nishantmodak) from Last9 - this was a chance meet.
 Turns out that Nishant knows Karthik and he found out I was in town via him.
 I didn't get much time to talk to Nishant since he had to rush to the airport but it was nice to talk to him.

       {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "nishant-me.jpg" "Pic with Nishant" "Weekly Notes" >}}